Myasis/BeamNES/README.md

 1. Launch the rom on the emulator.
 2. Set Beam to Interactive mode etc. (TODO: Once site is live)
-3. Run the command prompt and move to your directory.
-Open up the index.js with `node index.js` or your Operating system's equivelant.
+3. Run the command prompt and move to your BeamNES directory.
+Run the bot with `node index.js` or your Operating system's equivelant.
-4. If you see 'Connected to beam' your all good and can start playing.
+4. If you see 'Connected to beam' you're all good and can start playing.
-5. If you see any messages or errors your setup may be incomplete or your config file may be missing or missconfigured.
-Refer to the default.sample.json config file to see how one should be layed out.
+5. If you see any messages or errors your setup may be incomplete or your config file may be missing or misconfigured.
+Refer to the default.sample.json config file to see how one should be layed out. (in the /config folder)
 6. Leave the window open and it'll report button state changes.
+7. Make sure the emulator is in focus, which means, click on it so it is the active window.
+If anything else is active, the keystrokes will go there instead.

 ** Games Tested
 We've tested 'Final Fantasy I'.